freedom-manufaktur/SMConnector/README.md

-# SMConnector2Teams
+# SMConnector
-Contains documentation and setup scripts for the SMConnector2Teams.
+Contains documentation and setup scripts for the `SMConnector` as basis for `Ticket2Teams` or `Ticket2Webex`.